This page presents Frequently Asked Questions about the Building America program, with answers by program managers.

 What are the current research projects for this year?

 Technology areas include but are not limited to: thermal enclosure, low-load HVAC, efficient water heating, automated home energy management, analysis, and program support.
-View the research project matrix for 2014, by team, technology, or building type.
+More information is available on the teams' project pages.

 Does Building America provide consulting advice to individuals or companies about constructing high performance homes?